 In this case, the artist is Lee Dong Hee.
 10 Magazine did a piece on him, and it explains that he’s been interested in steel sculpting since his university days.
 Enrogel is his life’s work.
 It’s in the middle of nowhere because he wanted to make it so big.

 As soon as we got out of the taxi we saw a bunch of sculptures scattered across the grass.
 The exterior of the teapot is a turquoise tile, not quite finished because of the sheer size.
 The inside is two floors, with the second floor more like a balcony over the first.
 Even all the interior designs are quirky.

-I have to say, while I don’t think much is worth $80 in taxi fees, this café is amazing.
-If you have a car, it’s a no brainer– get ye to Enrogel as soon as you can.
+I have to say, while I don’t think much is worth $80 in taxi fees, this cafe is amazing.
+If you have a car, it’s a no brainer– get ye to this unique Korean cafe as soon as you can.
 If you don’t and you want to use the bus system for two hours from Gwangju or take a taxi, I recommend going in the spring or fall when the trees are either in bloom or filled with colors.
-This way you get pretty views along with experiencing the cafe rather than winter where you’ll want to rush in to get warm.
+This way you get pretty views as well.

 - Go to the Gwangju Bus Terminal.
 Get a taxi and show him this address: 전라남도 장성군 북하면 단풍로 1122 (대악리 415)